Summer tip: Cat / dog 'cooling mats' are

 Why not come and say hello, and join our 'South Cheshire Ferret Rescue' Facebook page!
 There are lots of updates, competitions, photos and general ferret chat!

-Daily checks on your ferrets enclosure can ensure that they stay warm, dry, draft free, and safe!
+Daily checks on your ferrets enclosure can ensure that they stay cool, hydrated, and safe.

 Remember!
-Ferrets are incredibly persistent, if something doesn't seem sturdy or secure don't chance leaving it, if your ferret notices something weak/loose in their enclosure they won't give up!
+Ferrets are incredibly persistent, if something doesn't seem sturdy or secure don't leave it to chance, if your ferret notices something weak/loose in their enclosure they won't give up!

 RSPCA inspector Charly Wain attended the emergency call to find the adult male ferret tangled in the mesh fencing at the DVLA centre on Mothers Way.